francesco-saponaro/ramen-locator/README.md

 ## Lighthouse
-* I have optimized and resized the autoplay video for better web performance.
+* I have optimized and resized the autoplay video for better web performance and loading times.
-* I have converted all images to webp format for better performance and loading times.
+* I have converted most images to webp format for better performance and loading times.

 ## Client stories testing
 The website flow is designed so that every page is accessible through the slider menu, which is present at every page.
 The only exception is the quiz page, which only has an home page link.